-After a few short weeks, the time has come for your building to be delivered.
-Now you see all of your efforts pay off big time in the form of your new cabin, that will give you years of relaxation and enjoyment.
+After a few short weeks, the time has come for your modular home to be delivered.
+Now you see all of your efforts pay off big time in the form of your new log home kit, that will give you years of relaxation and enjoyment.

-Each delivery is different so it is important for you to communicate with us so we can help.
-With each delivery you need to take into consideration access to the site and the building being delivered.
+Each log home and log home kit delivery is different so it is important for you to communicate with us so we can help.
+With each delivery you need to take into consideration access to the site and the cabin being delivered.

 Access to the Site